actionless/pikaur/README.md

 checkupdates && pikaur -Qua 2>/dev/null
 ```

-##### Use pikaur without a password
+##### Pikaur slow when running it as root user (or via sudo)

-Simply add the command (typically `/usr/bin/pikaur`) to your sudoers file.
-If you find the command takes a long time to initialize via `sudo pikaur ...`, make sure to periodically clear your cache: `pikaur -Scc`
+If you find the command takes a long time to initialize, make sure to periodically clear your cache: `pikaur -Scc`.
+Root pikaur is using SystemD Dynamic Users to isolate build process from the root, and it takes some time to change the owner of build cache to dynamic temporary user.